 Two Pacific gems – Hawaii and California – meet up in this easy and tasty entrée.
-One serving has 38 grams of protein and 11 grams of fiber, and is high in Vitamins A and C. Great taste is not the end of the story with this poke bowl, it provides an excellent source of dietary fiber, vitamins C, A, K and folate along with a good source of potassium, iron, and vitamin E.
+One serving has 38 grams of protein and 11 grams of fiber, and is high in Vitamins A and C. Great taste is not the end of the story with this poke bowl, California Avocados are nutrient dense and provide an excellent source of dietary fiber, vitamins C, A, K and folate along with a good source of potassium, iron, and vitamin E.

 California Avocado & Ahi Poke Bowl

 Vitamin A 1229 IU; Vitamin C 23 mg; Calcium 78 mg; Iron 3 mg; Vitamin D 0 IU; Folate 104 mcg; Omega 3 Fatty Acid 0 g

 % Daily Value*: Vitamin A 25%; Vitamin C 40%; Calcium 8%; Iron 15%

 Ingredients1 lb. ahi tuna sashimi 1/4 cup ponzu 2 Tbsp. reduced-sodium soy sauce 2 Tbsp.
 Extra virgin olive oil 2 cups shredded kale (leafy parts only, no stems) 2 ripe, Fresh California Avocados*, peeled and seeded 2 Tbsp. finely chopped green onions 2 Tbsp. sriracha mayonnaise, optional 3 cups cooked brown rice, hot 1/2 cup edamame beans (thawed if frozen) 2 Tbsp. crushed wasabi peas

 - Cut tuna into ½” cubes.
 Combine with ponzu and soy sauce.
 Cover and refrigerate for 30 minutes.